 Transplantation has dramatically improved the lives of recipients and enabled them to be active, healthy members of the community.
-There are significant cost benefits to transplants when compared with the ongoing cost of treatment for people requiring transplants
+There are significant cost benefits to transplants when compared with the ongoing cost of treatment for people requiring transplants.

 When families remember discussing donation, they are more likely to consent to their loved one becoming a donor.

-Organ waiting lists
+Transplant waiting lists

 A person is put on a transplant waiting list when they have end-stage organ failure, all other treatments have failed and their medical specialist believes they will benefit from a transplant.